 - Speaking of bins… make a simple sensory bin, and let them have at it.
 (There are tons of ideas on Pinterest!
 Just search “sensory bin.”)

-- If you feel like you can trust your kids with play-doh, put them at the table or spread out spread out some paper.
+- Put your kids at the table, spread out spread out some paper, and let them have time with play-doh.
 Then do something that will restore your peace while they’re busy.

 - My kids LOVE wooden puzzles like the ones from Melissa and Doug.
-No, this isn’t an activity that lets them be crazy, but it may keep them occupied and give you a moment to breathe!
+No, this isn’t an activity that lets them be crazy, but it may keep them occupied and give you a minute to refill your soul.

 5) Have them do some heavy work activities that promote calmness and focus.
 I wrote a post on this that you can find here. ↓

-Heavy work activities have been a huge game-changer in our house.
+Heavy work activities have been a game-changer in our house.

 6) Diffuse some calming essential oils.
 It may seem simple, but for our house, it can really help.
 1) Essential oils are the bomb dot com and 2) there’s a wee bit of a placebo effect too.
 My kids love when I use essential oils.
 So when I tell them I’m using one to help us all feel more calm, they automatically start to calm down.
 Try it.
 You may be pleasantly surprised.

 7) Cuddle it out.
 It may be the last thing you feel like doing when you’re kiddo is pushing your buttons.
 And this may not work for everyone.
 Maybe your little one doesn’t even like cuddling.
-But it always seems to help my kids (and me) when I pause after an argument, take a deep breath, get down on their level and hug it out.
+But it always seems to help my kids (and me) when I pause after a tough situation, take a deep breath, get down on their level and hug it out.
 It actually has some really amazing health benefits.
 Cuddling:

 ♥ Lowers anxiety and stress while encouraging calmness